 Same thing for intersections.

 A study followed what happened when 24 intersections, that originally either had stop lights or stop signs, were converted to roundabouts.
 Roundabouts require alertness to avoid disaster.
 People don't feel as safe in roundabouts as they do at stoplights.
 Roundabouts require adjusting speed and carefully merging with other cars.
-When the more comforting stop lights and stop signs were removed and roundabouts installed there was a 90 percent drop in accidents.
-The basic truth outlined in the book is that feeling safe kills.
+When the more comforting stop lights and stop signs were removed and roundabouts installed there was a 90 percent decrease in accidents.

 It doesn't work that way in China

-For instance, in some communities when a physician rapes you the most you can sue him for is $250,000.
+For instance, in some communities when a physician rapes you the most for which you can sue him is $250,000.
 But if you talk about the fact that he raped you, there is no limit on the amount for which he can sue you.
+This has a chilling effect on the ability of the patient community to protect itself from a health care worker who either is inept or untrustworthy.
 His hospital has lawyers on staff to represent him.
 He has lawyers who will sue you even if they know they will lose money doing it.
-But you, the victim, cannot get a lawyer to sue the doctor because the $250,000 cap is too little to be worth the time for a medical malpractice lawyer.
+Their job is to defeat patients.
+But you, the patient, cannot get a lawyer to sue the doctor because the $250,000 cap is too little to be worth the time to represent you.